basecamp/bc3-api/sections/webhooks.md

 will grow exponentially longer to give your service time to recover.
 Basecamp will only consider a HTTP status code in the 2xx range to be a successful response.
 We will not follow a 3xx redirect.

 A webhook can be subscribed to updates from the types detailed below.
-The default is to subscribe to all of them:
+The default is to subscribe to all of them.

+Endpoints:

 - Comment
 - Client::Approval::Response